bormaxi8080/osint-timeline/timelines/osintech-timeline_122_07.08.2025.md

 As the author wrote, the analysis and the security issues described are purely hypothetical - because it's a nuclear reactor!
 The mind-blowing fact for me was that someone can buy nuclear plant equipment on eBay.
 Crazy - and quite alarming.

 Please enjoy the read and spread the word - offensive security research has officially come to nuclear plants.

-More details:

 Paper.
 A Practical Analysis of Cyber-Physical Attacks Against Nuclear Reactors: https://drive.google.com/file/d/1qe_nBH1ACDX2ydmzcIhJnbdRGnoDvVfP/view?pli=1